Body Friendly Design The Principles of Kitchen Ergonomics

 What is Ergonomics?

-It has gotten a lot more attention recently in connection with improving the environment for persons with physical limitations, but it actually applies equally to everyone.
-As a species, we really are severly limited in which our bodies can do.
-Compared to the other great apes, we are weak, slow, and can't climb trees worth a tinker's damn (old Tarzan movies notwithstanding).
-So ergonomics is our way of compensating for all the things we cannot do.
+As a species, we really are severely limited in what our bodies can do.
+Compared to the other great apes, we are weak, slow, virtually hairless, and can't climb trees worth a tinker's damn (old Tarzan movies notwithstanding).

-Background
+Some Background

-Ergonomics has been around in one form or another for millennia.
-Ancient Persians, Greeks, and Romans did not know they were engaged in ergonomics when they decided on optimum chair and table heights or the width of their donkey carts, but they almost certainly were.
+Ancient Persians, Greeks, and Romans did not know they were engaged in ergonomics when they decided on optimum chair and table heights or the width of their donkey carts and chariots, and the heft and length of their swords, but they almost certainly were.

 She began applying rudimentary time and motion principles to household tasks in the 1920s.
 These led to her subsequent development of the kitchen work triangle, a cornerstone of kitchen design.

-In 1925, Katharine A. Fisher, director of the Good Housekeeping Institute, author, and columnist for Good Housekeeping Magazine, began a series of columns around the theme of grouping kitchen tasks according to purpose and materials.
+In 1925, Katharine A. Fisher, director of the Good Housekeeping Institute, author, and columnist for Good Housekeeping magazine, began a series of columns around the theme of grouping kitchen tasks according to purpose and materials.

-Her breakthrough concept was that all things needed to perform a given task. including the ingredients, tools, and implements, should be stored where the task was to be performed.
+Her breakthrough concept was that all things needed to perform a given task, including the ingredients, tools, and implements, should be stored where the task was to be performed.

 Even before the end of the conflict, these wartime ergonomic concepts were being carried over to, among other things, kitchen design.